claudiarichardxx/HireEasy/readme.md

 Then use `tech_score()` as part of our decision to create a lead.

-### Make criteria data-driven
+### Criteria is data-driven

-For non-dev teammates, move thresholds/allowlists into a JSON or YAML file (e.g., `config/rules.yaml`) and load it at runtime.
-That lets us change rules without code changes.
+For non-dev teammates, thresholds/allowlists are available in config.yaml to be loaded at runtime.
+This lets us change rules without code changes.

 ---